Life carries on as normal, except all the decorations are removed. Like a Christmas tree pine left without baubles …

 I was pleased to see the poem posters Dunedin Library kindly made for the New Zealand Poetry Day event (sadly cancelled).
 On fuschia background there’s my poem about houses hugging a hillside and the kindness of engineers and builders who built them.
 These shelters.
 These constructions equivalent to warm architectural hugs.
 And hopefully will help readers to spare more than an associated thought for the homeless.
 The young ones struggling to buy their first home …

 I look at my own home, its shabby windows, its walls long overdue a paint or new wallpaper.
 I look out the kitchen windows unchanged since the late sixties and ponder on how much of life becomes a habit until change arrives and you enter memory and regret and a longing for things that will never be again.
-You think if only I’d realised that at the time, when the memories were present moments that I thought would last forever.
+I think if only I’d realised that at the time, when the memories were present moments that I thought would last forever.
 Like times spent in parental homes before they died and the home was sold and memories scattered like released homing pigeons.
 The kaleidoscope of life turning dragonfly shapes into butterflies into daisies into church windows into stained glass into bubbles …